 Best corrected visual acuity also required

-Keratoconus is an absolute contraindication; if overlooked, there is a risk of postoperative corneal ectasia.
-TBI (tomographic and biomechanical index) shows the highest diagnostic accuracy (SUCRA 96.2%), and comprehensive evaluation combined with CBI (83.8%) is recommended2).
-Three-dimensional evaluation of the anterior and posterior corneal surfaces and corneal thickness using Scheimpflug tomography (Pentacam, etc.) should always be performed.
+Keratoconus is an absolute contraindication; overlooking it risks postoperative corneal ectasia.
+The tomographic and biomechanical index (TBI) shows the highest diagnostic accuracy (SUCRA 96.2%), and comprehensive evaluation combined with CBI (83.8%) is recommended2).
+Three-dimensional evaluation of the anterior and posterior corneal surfaces and corneal thickness using Scheimpflug tomography (e.g., Pentacam) should always be performed.

 Optical zone diameter: 6.0–7.0 mm (larger is better for reducing higher-order aberrations if corneal thickness is sufficient)

-Astigmatism correction range: −0.25 D to −5.00 D (accuracy tends to decrease for high astigmatism)2)
+Astigmatism correction range: −0.25 D to −5.00 D (accuracy tends to decrease with high astigmatism)2)

 QHow long should contact lenses be discontinued before surgery?